Skip to main content

 levelofdatacaptureofiot

-2. Lack of IoT readiness - Any successful IoT implementation is built upon an organization’s current resource pool and IoT maturity.
+2. Lack of IoT readiness.
+Any successful IoT implementation is built upon an organization’s current resource pool and IoT maturity.
 It is attainable when targeted with an inclusive IoT strategy that’s accurate in its reading of these metrics.

 According to a study by KORE , 45% of the companies cited lack of IoT vision as the reason for failure, and nearly 50% responded saying they couldn’t justify an ROI from the deployment.
 Hence, before undertaking an IoT project, an assessment must be done to take stock of the availability of technical and financial resources, motivation levels of team members, etc. in the organization.